Stencyl/stencylpedia/chapter-e/msi.md

 PROXYHOST | IP address/hostname for your proxy (optional) PROXYPORT | Port for your proxy (optional)

-If you don't wish to use the properties approach, you can edit the installer source directly instead.
+> We strongly recommend setting properties to customize your MSI installer.
+If you don't wish to use the properties approach, you can edit the installer source as described in the sections below.

 ## Changing the Default Workspace Directory